nloqmanhn05/Nudge/README.md

 npm run build
 ```

-The app will be available at `http://localhost:5173` after running `npm run dev`.
+The app will be available at  after running.

 ---